bytesandbalance/Gantt-Chart-Code/README.md

 ```

-### RawFeature
+##### RawFeature

 The `RawFeature` struct contains 7 fields, including:
 - ID of the node
-- Parent feature (if set to `None`, then it is a root feature)
+- ParentFeature (if set to `None`, then it is a root feature)
-- Program ID
+- ProgramID
-- Progress status (Complete or In Progress)
+- ProgressStatus (Complete or In Progress)
-- Assigned team generating the feature
+- AssignedTeam generating the feature
+- StartDate
-- Feature start time
+- endDate
-- Feature end time (note: this could be later than child features if the child features are asynchronous)

-### Implementations
+##### Implementations
 There are implementations for the `TryFrom` and `FromStr` traits for the `RawFeature` struct.
 - The `TryFrom` implementation allows creating a `RawFeature` instance from a `String`
 - The `FromStr` implementation allows creating a `RawFeature` instance from a string slice (`&str`) and tries to turn a program log line into a feature by parsing the string slice into its component parts.
 If the string slice doesn't have the expected format or can't be parsed into a `RawFeature`, then it returns an error.

-### Method
-The struct also includes a method `is_root`, which returns a boolean indicating whether the `RawFeature` is a root feature or not.
+The `FromStr` implementation has a `from_str` method which takes a string `s` as input and returns a `Result` containing either an instance of the `RawFeature` type or an error.

+The input string `s` is first trimmed and split into a vector of string slices `parts` using the `split` method.
+If the resulting vector `parts` doesn't have 6 elements, the code returns an error indicating an invalid input string.

+Next, the code takes the last element of the `parts` vector and splits it into two parts using the `->` separator, resulting in a `feature_ids` vector.
+If the `feature_ids` vector doesn't have 2 elements, the code returns an error indicating an invalid input string.

+If all the checks have passed, the code creates an instance of the `RawFeature` type and returns it as the result of the function.

 ```rust